EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/mutations.md

 We know `DemoContext` is the root query context of the schema so that will not be included as an argument in the schema.
 Between the other 2 we need to tell EntityGraphQL.

+When looking for a methods parameters, EntityGraphQL will

 1. First all scalar / non-complex types will be added at arguments in the schema.

 2. If parameter type or enum type is already in the schema it will be added at an argument.